TV Meteorologist

 What got you so interested in weather?
 Did you grow up in an extreme climate?

-Asked by slowcomb86 about 11 years ago
+Asked by slowcomb86 over 11 years ago

 I've always loved the sky, I think I have as many photos of clouds as of my son.
 I was a radio DJ at the beginning of my career.
 One of the local TV meteorologists did weather for our station.
 He and I became friends and he took me under his wing, got me involved in a meteorology program at Mississippi State, and gave me my first TV job (and one day I'll get him for it!)
 We remain friends to this day and do a podcast together called WeatherBrains.
 I grew up up and down the east coast.
 Your question is right on, many of us have stories of encounters with tornadoes or other weather extremes that set the course into meteorology.
 Thanks for asking!